aclark4life/python-packages-doc/advanced.rst

 In addition to its core features, ``pythonpackages.com`` provides a set of shared, extendable configuration files for building Python-based and other software.
-Please continue reading to see examples.
+Please continue reading to see the examples.

 Contents: